 Section 1.
 This section standardizes the benefits of special license plates for veterans, active service members, and their families.
-It creates seven categories related to military service and awards: valorous awards, distinguished service awards, exemplary service awards, service-connected disabilities, campaign medals, meritorious service, and military service.
+It creates seven categories related to military service and awards: valorous awards, distinguished service awards, exemplary service awards, serviceconnected disabilities, campaign medals, meritorious service, and military service.
 Because of the standardization, biennial registration fees and special license plate fees are removed for certain special license plates that are currently produced and distributed in the state.

-This section, as amended, will reduce:
+This section will reduce:

-- General Fund revenue by at least \$157,924 in FY 2022-23, - Other Funds revenue of DOT by at least \$127,951 in FY 2022-23, - Other Funds revenue of DMV by at least \$610 in FY 2022-23, and - Other Funds revenue of the State Transportation Infrastructure Bank by at least \$1,258 in FY 2022-23.
+- General Fund revenue by at least \$157,924 in FY 2022-23, - Other Funds revenue of the Department of Transportation (DOT) by at least \$46,351 in FY 2022-23, - Other Funds revenue of DMV by at least \$610 in FY 2022-23, and - Other Funds revenue of the State Transportation Infrastructure Bank by at least \$1,258 in FY 2022-23.